AlBasyaar/AlBasyaar/README.md

 <h3 align="left">About me</h3>
 <p align="left">
-  🔭 I’m currently working on e-commerce website<br>
+  🔭 I'm currently working on e-commerce website<br>
-  🌱 I’m currently learning React Js & Typescript<br>
+  🌱 I'm currently learning React Js & Typescript<br>
   👨‍💻 All of my projects are available at
   <a href="https://basysyaar.vercel.app">basysyaar.vercel.app</a><br>
   📫 How to reach me